 The anterior branches of anterior parts of the L2, L3 and L4 nerves in the lower back area (also known as the lumbar plexus), connect to form the obturator nerve.
 The brain provides sensation and function to certain parts of the body through this nerve, including the front of the upper leg and the knee.
 The most important muscles, in relation to this nerve, are the psoas muscle, the internal obturator muscle, the pectineus and adductor longus muscles and the adductor brevis muscle.
 The obturator nerve ends near the adductus longus muscle by joining the femoral and saphenous nerves.
-At this point the nerve gives off branches that provide function to the surrounding muscles and the hip joint.
+At this point the nerve (/tools/What is Bell’s Palsy) gives off branches that provide function to the surrounding muscles and the hip joint.

 Causes of Impingement

 - Pelvic injury and fractures

 - Nerve trapped between the head of the fetus and the bones of the pelvis during delivery

 - Nerve compressed between a tumor and the pelvis

 - Keeping the lower limbs in an incorrect position for long periods of time

 - Nerve trapped in the adductor magnus muscle, in athletes

 - Nerve impinged due to incorrect positioning of an infant’s lower limb during delivery